automl/arlbench/README.md

 # 🦾 Automated Reinforcement Learning Benchmark

 The ARLBench is a benchmark for HPO in RL - evaluate your HPO methods fast and on a representative number of environments!
 For more information, see our [documentation](https://automl.github.io/arlbench/main/).
-The dataset if available at  [HuggingFace](https://huggingface.co/datasets/autorl-org/arlbench).
+The dataset is available at  [HuggingFace](https://huggingface.co/datasets/autorl-org/arlbench).

 ## Features